 We feel more pain with increased levels of stress.
 Have you ever noticed how you feel your aches and pains more when you’ve had a bad day?
 If you’ve been rushing around for a couple of weeks without a break you feel your ailments more.
 Imagine how you feel if you keep going for 18 plus years without a break.
 This is how some of our ‘super mums’ for the first time finally taking time to themselves when their offspring have left the nest.

 If you do have an ache or pain you’d love to get rid then please give us a call on 0127392831 so we can get you on the road to being pain free.

 Of course we’re talking about the hormone.
 Among other functions it helps loosen your muscles and ligaments to help give birth.
 It’s peak production is in the first trimester to help you “grow” and it is also thought to stimulate labour.
 It can keep being produced up until 5 months post pregnancy – sometimes longer when still feeding.

 It is NOT the source of all pain in your body.
 It is NOT produced indefinitely.
 If you are still producing relaxin you can exercise.
-If you are in discomfort it is the rest of your body that is causing the pain and not the relaxin in itself.
-You can seek treatment for any discomfort you may be having before, during and after pregnancy.
+If you are in discomfort it is your body that is causing the pain and not the relaxin in itself.
+You can seek treatment for any discomfort you may be having at any stage before, during and after pregnancy.
 For more information on the cycle of relaxin during pregnancy click here.

 2. Relaxing Is A Good Thing